datasektionen/bawang-content/en/chapter/sammansattning/body.md

 The Treasurer can be reached at [kassor@datasektionen.se](mailto:kassor@datasektionen.se).

-## Vice treasurer - Emil Hultcrantz
+## Vice treasurer - Lukas Malmberg

 The Vice treasurer assists the Treasurer with most things related to economics.